Celebrating International Day of Happiness: 20 March

 happy things to do - International Day of happiness March 20

-Acts of kindness towards others (prosocial behaviors) trigger the release of mood-boosting chemicals like serotonin and dopamine in your brain, boosting both your mood and theirs
+Acts of kindness towards others (prosocial behaviors) trigger the release of mood-boosting chemicals like serotonin and dopamine in your brain, boosting both your mood and theirs.
+The 2026 report confirms that prosocial behavior and trust remain the fundamental foundations for high life evaluations.

 • Perform one small act of kindness for a stranger daily.
 Hold a door, pay for someone’s coffee, or leave an encouraging note.